 PhD , Kings College

-Sheila Walker’s doctoral research in the field of Behavioral Genetics examined the relative influence of genes and the environment on educationally relevant behavior.
+Dr. Walker’s doctoral research in the field of Behavioral Genetics at Kings College London examined the relative influence of genes and the environment on educationally relevant behavior.
 Her work focused primarily on the potential for biological data to inform and optimize individual learning outcomes by examining the respective influence of “nature” and “nurture” on academic achievement, cognitive abilities, and children's perceptions of their classroom environments.
-As well, her work explored teacher and parent perceptions of the importance of genetic and environmental influences for behavioral traits relevant for the field of education.

 behavioral genetics, genetics, epigenetics, psychoneuroimmunology, education, healthy schools, stress, nutrition, exercise, sleep, ADHD, executive function, autism, chronic disease